jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     *   *Try:* Clear the Series data and then open one of your saved files from the Files tab using either the “Plot” or “Plot Series” button.

+#.
+With both items selected, right click and select "Save report".
+Check the profiles
+    associtated with the SEC-SAXS series, so that you're saving a report that includes both the series and the averaged subtracted profiles.
+Save the report as a pdf.

 .. |series_load1_png| image:: images/series_load1.png
     :width: 500 px